HuzaifaSalahuddin/RAI-Unity-Bridge/Documentation/Scripts_Info.md

 - basket_01
   - basket_01_0

- So, it essentially flattens the structure so that it matches this one --> Look for update!
+ So, it essentially flattens the structure --> Look for update!

 __removeTrash.cs__